SillyCatDev/Gelio-11/README.md

   ![image](https://user-images.githubusercontent.com/100283589/166098060-6e5d232e-5cc3-485a-96a3-dd5dd59fe49b.png)

   Click on "Yes"

-  Minimize Rufus and get the ISO file.
-You can find the ISO from the release folder, copy the link of the latest release and go to that url in a new tab

-  After your ISO has been downloaded, go to Rufus again.
   Plug in your USB Stick and make sure there isn't any data on it as the data will be erased.
 With that minor warning out of the way, your Rufus window will look like this:

   ![image](https://user-images.githubusercontent.com/100283589/166099526-9b17bdec-2b97-46dc-8ad5-31c35ec87cf8.png)